manuesperon/recipe-book/README.md

-This is an app to store my recipes and keep them organized.
+Recipe book is a web app I created to store my recipes and keep them organized.